All Episodes

 I do.

-I respond to external stimulus.
+I respond to external stimuli.

 I respond to what's going on outside my head.

-But but uh women respond emotionally to whatever's going on inside their heads.
+But women respond emotionally to whatever's going on inside their heads.

-You know, uh desires, fantasies, what have you.
+You know, desires, fantasies, what have you.

-Uh so I'm happy to translate.
+So I'm happy to translate.

-This according to their CEO Lee Scott yesterday.
+This, according to their CEO, Lee Scott, yesterday.

 Did you see what Walmart either is planning to do this or did do it already?